 Finding symptoms of diesel bug contamination

-Getting your diesel tank checked by specialists on a regular basis is paramount in ensuring the quality of your fuel, however it’s still important that you know what the symptoms of microbial contamination of diesel (or otherwise called diesel bug) look like.
-While annual checks are more than capable of keeping your fuel in good condition, you never know when a potential problem may arise as a result of diesel bug.
-After all, the last thing you want is to be stuck with contaminated diesel when it could have been avoided in the first place.
+Getting your diesel tank checked by specialists on a regular basis is paramount in ensuring the quality of your fuel.
+However, it’s still important that you know what the symptoms of microbial contamination of diesel (or otherwise called diesel bug) look like.

 What are the main signs of contaminated diesel?

-To keep a look out for microbial contamination of your diesel fuel, the main symptoms that you should look out for are:
+To check for microbial contamination of your diesel fuel, the main symptoms that you should look out for are:

 ✓Water contamination in the oil